11 Great Ways Writers Earn Money

 While you can indeed earn a good living with the above ideas, you can earn a major income in the fields below.
 I was able to transform my successful career as a columnist and freelancer for newspapers and magazines into a series of full-time staff positions with increasing responsibilities and increasing paychecks each time I advanced.

 9. Public Information: This is not (repeat, not) public relations!
 Every major government agency needs public information staffers to fend off the media and to present the best side of the story to reporters.
 This is a very specific skill, and the best training for it is through getting a background in news reporting.
 If your writing is all-about-you, this isn't the place for you.
-Writers here need to be understand the reporters they deal with, have good relationships with reporters (I have often mitigated a bad story because the reporter trusted me and knew I wasn't spinning it), and have nerves of steel.
-The pay, however, can be tremendously high.
-You will answer media calls, write news releases, do occasional news conferences, be interviewed by reporters (including on TV and radio) and sometimes even deal with national and international outlets.
+Writers here need to be understand the reporters they deal with, have good relationships with reporters, and have nerves of steel.
+I have often mitigated a bad story because the reporter trusted me and knew I wasn't spinning it.

 Public Information differs from public relations and marketing in several ways.
 In PR, you can hype your story, develop gimmicks - you know, the giveaway coozies and ink pens, the T-shirts, or the cute publicity piece where confetti falls out the minute someone opens the envelope.
 These things are often illegal in government settings.
 Government settings rarely have much of a budget for public information, so you learn quickly how to get your story placed for free.